 Consider the formula C = 5xy.
 Find C if x = 2 and y = 3.

-We can use geometric formulas to answer all sorts of questions.
-Like, "Why is the sky blue?" or "What makes birds sing?" or "Why does Julia Stiles have a career?"
-Still, more practically, it can help us solve something like the below...
+We can use formulas to answer all sorts of questions.
+Like, "Why is the sky blue?" or "What makes birds sing?" or "What happened to Julia Stiles' career?"
+More practically, they can help us solve something like the problem below.

-Find the area of a square with side length 4 cm.
+Find the area of a square with sides that are 4 cm long.

 Sara has a clock with a circular face.
 She wants to glue a ribbon around the outer edge of the face of the clock.

 Heaven knows why she thinks this will look good.
 It would be enough to make Martha Stewart have a conniption fit.
 Ah, well.
 To each her own.

 If the face of the clock has a radius of 5 inches, how much ribbon will Sara need to complete her aesthetic disaster?

 Zach has a rectangular living room that measures 10 feet wide by 20 feet long.
 He's thought about bringing in some furniture, but he doesn't want to spoil the perfect rectangularness of it.
 In order to cover the floor of his living room with carpet, how many square feet of carpet does Zach need?